frederikheld/robotrain/README.md

 http://robotrain:4242/
 ```
 You can open as many cockpits as you want on different clients.

-## Background

-The train is controlled by an Arduino that is equipped with a motor shield.
-Communication between server and train via johnny-five.
-Therefore a USB connection between Server and Arduino is still needed, so right now the train isn't really remote controllable.

 ## Server is using npm packages:
     * express